Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

+2005.??.??
+(Ver 4.22)
+  - Bug fix: TeraTerm Menu popup menu couldn't be shown at right position using multi monitor system. upgraded TeraTerm Menu to 1.03.
+  - upgraded LogMeTT to 2.7.1

 2005.10.7 (Ver 4.21)
   - expanded scroll range width from 16bit to 32bit.
   - added 'waitregex' macro command.
 This command enables the macro script to wait the specified keyword with regular expression.